holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 You must regularly consider how to complete each Project you are actively working towards for your Role, including by defining any Next-Actions useful to move the Project forward.

-#### 1.2.4 Tracking Projects & Next-Actions
+#### 1.2.4 Tracking Projects, Next-Actions, & Tensions

 You must capture and track all Projects and Next-Actions for your Role in a database or similar tangible form, and you must regularly review and update that database to maintain it as a trusted list of the Role’s active and potential work.
+You must also track any Tensions you identify for your Role, at least until you process them into desired Projects or Next-Actions, or otherwise resolve them.

 #### 1.2.5 Directing Attention & Resources